-We do not classify loans that experience insignificant payment delays and payment shortfalls as impaired.
-We consider an "insignificant period of time" from payment delays to be a period of 90 days or less.
-We will customarily attempt to provide a modification for a customer experiencing what we consider to be a short-term event that has temporarily impacted cash flow.
-In those cases, we will review the request to determine if the customer is experiencing cash flow strain and how the event has impacted the ability of the customer to repay in the long term.
+The Bank does not classify loans that experience insignificant payment delays and payment shortfalls as impaired.
+The Bank considers an "insignificant period of time" from payment delays to be a period of 90 days or less.
+The Bank will customarily attempt to provide a modification for a customer experiencing what we consider to be a short-term event that has temporarily impacted cash flow.
+In those cases, the Bank will review the request to determine if the customer is experiencing cash flow strain and how the event has impacted the ability of the customer to repay in the long term.
 Short-term modifications are not classified as troubled debt restructurings because they do not meet the definition set by the FDIC or our accounting policy for identifying troubled debt restructurings.
 The FDIC issued statements in March and April of 2020 that encouraged banks to work with all borrowers, especially those from industry sectors particularly vulnerable to economic volatility.
 The FDIC clarified that prudent efforts to modify the terms on existing loans for affected customers will not be subject to examiner criticism, and that certain loan modifications made in response to Covid-19 are not troubled debt restructurings.